oslabs-beta/moat/README.md

 ```

 ## Build Kubernetes Test Environment
 The following instructions are for building a test environment on AWS.
 Keep in mind, this will cost money.
 If you want a free alternative, try building a test environment locally with minikube.
-You can leverage the files in our test environment folder for your configurations.
+You can leverage the files in our test environment directories to deploy a cluster with the AWS CLI and YAML files OR with AWS Elastic Beanstalk and RDS:

+Manual configuration: test-env-manual-deployment
+AWS Elastic Beanstalk/RDS configuration: test-env-aws-eb-rds-deployment

 1. Create an AWS account and set up your IAM roles.
    - While all actions *can* be done in the root user’s account, it is *NOT* recommended to use the root user for anything other than setting up IAM roles.